-How to Make a Digital Stamp Portrait from a Photo
+Creating a Digital Stamp Portrait From a Photo

 - A digital stamp is black and white.
 Therefore it is cheaper to print than a full-color photo.
 This makes a digital stamp a perfect option if you are creating multiple versions of a card or invitation.

-- The black and white digital image can be used to create a rubber stamp.
-This is a great option if you want to stamp the same image over and over again without printing it and is ideal for teachers who may want to personalize their comments to students with a stamped image.
+- The black-and-white digital image can be used to create a rubber stamp.
+This is a great option if you wish to stamp the same image over and over again without printing it.
+It is also ideal for teachers who may want to personalize their comments to students with a stamped image.

-- You can offer a custom digital stamp service as a gift for friends and family or even sell.
+- You can offer a custom digital stamp service as a gift for friends and family or even sell them.